leverj/ordersigner-daemon/client/README.rst

 Setup
 -----
-You will need Python 3.8 or later to install the client.
+You will need Python 3.8 or later to install the client (earlier versions may work but are unsupported).
 Python 2.7 is also supported but not recommended, as `Python 2 reached its end of life on January 1st, 2020`_.

 To install the library into your `virtualenv`_: